 I’m excited to share our DIY board and batten bedroom wall that we just completed!
 This project is something I’ve been eyeing on Pinterest for a couple of years now.
-I can tend to have a hard time making decor decisions for my own house, so I spend a great deal of time decorating in the Sheshed.
-Ha!
-It’s so easy to play in there and not have to live with anything longer than I want.
-The problem is….
 We have been in our house for almost seven years and I still have not decorated much at all.
-This year I made a pact with myself to get things done and this DIY Board and Batten Bedroom Wall is the first of many projects on my list.
+This year I made a pact with myself to get things done and this board and batten feature wall is just what I needed to get me started.

 DIY Board and Batten Bedroom Wall Supplies